mrfdev/CMI/Resources/FAQ/cmi-library.md

 ---

-More information about CMILib: https://www.zrips.net/cmilib/
+You can find more information about the CMI plugin on the official site: [zrips.net/cmi](https://www.zrips.net/cmi/)